Reprinted from eldercare.gov

-- Companion services to help the family caregiver supervise, entertain, or just visit with the senior when he or she is lonely and wants company.
+1) Companion services to help the family caregiver supervise, entertain or just visit with the individual when he/she is lonely and/or wants company.

-- Homemaker services to assist with housekeeping chores, preparing meals, or shopping.
+2) Homemaker services to assist with housekeeping chores, preparing meals or shopping.

-- Personal care services to help the aged individual bathe, get dressed, go to the bathroom, and/or exercise.
+3) Personal care services to to assist the individual bathe, get dressed, go to the bathroom and/or exercise.

-- Skilled care services to assist the family caregiver in tending to the senior’s medical needs, such as when administering medications.
+4) Skilled care services to assist the family caregiver in tending to the individual’s medical needs such as medication management.

 How Do You Pay for Respite?

 The cost of respite care varies with the type of agency and the services needed, but federal and/or state programs may help to pay for it.
 Long term care insurance policies may cover some of the cost of respite care.
-Your local AAA will have more information on whether financial assistance is available, depending on your situation and where you live.
+Your local Area Agency on Aging (AAA) will have more information on whether financial assistance is available, depending on your situation and where you live.

 Can the National Family Caregiver Support Program Offer Respite?